-Note: You cannot submit claims for if the services have not been rendered.
+Note: You cannot submit claims for services that have not yet been rendered.
 Claims submitted in advance will be denied as ineligible and you will need to resubmit them to be reimbursed.

 Call the Citi Benefits Center through ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare" benefits option and then the option for "spending accounts."
+From the ConnectOne main menu, choose the "health and welfare benefits" option and then the option for "spending accounts."